JamieCCH/CityBlade/readme.txt

 Use ‘I/K/J/L’ to move the character to check its position on minimap.

-Vehicle HUD : Move the character to touch the vehicle to activate
+Vehicle HUD : Move the character to the vehicle to activate

-Swim HUD:
+Swim HUD: Move the character to the goggle to activate